Why not showcase your work on the Information Literacy website?

 All case studies should be appropriately referenced in line with the Harvard referencing guidelines (PDF) and Harvard Referencing Tutorial provided by Cardiff University.
 This is consistent with other CILIP Information Literacy Group publications, such as the Journal of Information Literacy.

-Previous examples are available on the IL Case Studies page in the ‘Sectors’ area of the website, and under the Open Educational Resources section.
+Previous examples are available under the Open Educational Resources section.
 These are useful when considering what might make for a relevant and interesting case study.
-However, they were produced before these guidelines, so please do not replicate their format, structure etc. without consulting the advice on this page.
+However, they were produced before these guidelines were developed, so please do not replicate their format, structure etc. without consulting the advice on this page.

 If you would like to talk with a member of our Website Editorial Team about a possible case study, or have any queries concerning the submission process, please contact us at email@example.com